twitham1/LPDB/README.md

-# LPDB - Local Picture DataBase
+# LPDB - Local Picture DataBase - picture metadata in sqlite

 LPDB is a local picture database.
 This has nothing to do with web galleries, as it sees pictures only in the local fileystem.
 Metadata